Mathematics Minor

 Course Requirements

 The minor is intended for students who are interested in mathematics and want a strong mathematical foundation for studying in areas that rely heavily on analytical skills.
-Students are required to complete at least 10 courses as follows:
+Students are required to complete at least 10 courses as follows.
+Courses may be taken for a letter grade or Pass/No Pass.
+Some courses may be satisfied via exam credit.

 Lower-Division Courses